Skip to main content

 Data Products

-• Coastal Behavior: Satellite and Field data based Coastal behavior, Coastal types;
+• Coastal Behavior: Satellite and Field data based Coastal migration, Coastal types; Coastal resilience and vulnerability

-• Geological Events and Probabilities (e.g. earthquakes, submarine landslides, volcanoes, and Quaternary tectonics, landslide susceptibility);
+• Geological Events and Probabilities (e.g. earthquakes, submarine landslides, volcanoes, and Quaternary tectonics, fluid emission, tsunamis, Geological event distribution, landslide susceptibility);

-• Marine minerals (e.g. aggregates, hydrocarbons, gas hydrates, marine placers, polymetallic nodules);
+• Marine minerals (e.g. aggregates, hydrocarbons, gas hydrates, marine placers, polymetallic nodules, Marine critical and non critical minerals);

 • Entity indexes (borehole and grab samples, Seismic and multibeam survey data).